This Polyglot Singer Has Redefined What It Means To Be Multicultural

+In German, a multicultural or cosmopolitan type person is know as a Weltbürger, meaning a citizen of the world.
 Erika’s great-grandfather could never keep still for long.
 His desire to travel took the family on a globetrotting, multi-generational migration: from Sicily to Libya in the 1920s (where her grandfather was born); back to Italy during World War II (where the family became a traveling theater troupe, following in the wake of the allied invasion to cheer up war-weary Italians); to Argentina in the 1950s (where her mother was born); and back to Italy in the 1980s (where Erika was born).

 The Language of Music

 If wanderlust is in the genes, then so is music.
-She’s been singing her whole life, tackling genres like pop, jazz, bossa nova, ska and, like her great-uncle Alfredo Abalos, Latin American folklore music.
-Afraid that she’d follow in the footsteps of so many dreamers, artists and wanderers in the family line, Erika’s parents strongly encouraged studying sensible subjects that would lead to a sensible job.
+Erika has been singing her whole life, tackling genres like pop, jazz, bossa nova, ska and, like her great-uncle Alfredo Abalos, Latin American folklore music.
+Afraid that she’d follow in the footsteps of so many dreamers, artists and wanderlust-ers in the family line, Erika’s parents strongly encouraged studying sensible subjects that would lead to a sensible job.
 But the music came out of her anyway, and, more surprisingly, became the key to learning five languages.

 Erika started learning English in school in Italy.
 Lessons provided grammar and vocabulary, but it wasn’t until she started listening to music with English lyrics that she found an excuse to actually start practicing and using the language: